Multus

 Add a network interface

-Determine the primary network interface for the node.
-You will use this information to create the
+You will use the primary network interface information to create the

 NetworkAttachmentDefinitions